vector-man/IPS-Peek/README.md

 Microsoft .NET Framework 4.7.2

 ## Contribution
-IPS Peek needs help!
-I originally wrote the program many years ago.
-I have improved my coding skills in C# since then.
-Therefore, the code is no longer up to my standards.
-I am currently working on refactoring the code.
-If you would like to add or request features, or help me refactor it, please feel free to post an issue or fork and send me a pull requests!
+If you would like to add or request features, please feel free to post an issue or fork and send me a pull requests!

 # Building